 Record suspensions can be obtained for many Criminal Code of Canada offences.
 The eligibility and wait time for a record suspension depends on the offence committed and the type and length of sentence you received.
 Receiving a record suspension could be helpful for anyone seeking employment or education opportunities requiring a clean record check.

 You do not need a lawyer to apply for a record suspension.
 However, it is a long and complicated process.
 We can help you submit your application.
-If you wish to apply for a record suspension, contact Cassandra or Kristen for a free consultation.
+If you wish to apply for a record suspension, contact us to book a consultation.